How to Groom a Sheltie

 Step 1: Trim The Nails

-Trim only the hook of the nail with the cutting blade facing you.
-Make the cut top-down, because trimming dog's nails sideways can causing crushing and splintering.
+Use nail clippers or an electric nail grinder, ideally starting with a white claw (found amongst the white fur) so you can more easily see the quick.
+Trim off the hook of the nail with the cutting blade facing you.
+Make the cut top-down, as trimming dog nails sideways can causing crushing and splintering.
+Then trim the remaining white and black claws to the same length.

 Trim only the hooked end of the dog nail and avoid the inner quick.